Margaret & Roy Jewett

 Public schools were opening again after seven weeks vacation.

 Roy was busy.
 He was Electrical Superintendent for Contractors at Pacific Naval Air Bases on Oahu, Honolulu, Hawaii from February 1940 to April 1942.
-His responsibilities included design, specifications, layout, material estimates.
+His responsibilities included design, specifications, layout and material estimates.
 He was also Superintendent of Electrical Construction on three Naval Air Stations in Hawaii, namely Kaneohe, Barbers Point and Ewa Mooring Mast.

 Port Heuneme, California